Periodically refreshed quantum thermal machines: Trade-off in terms of complexity of realization

 \section{Trade-off in terms of complexity of realization}

-We have seen that the efficiency (coefficient of performance) and power (cooling rate) of the heat engine (refrigerator) regime can be maximized together as function of $\tau$ and $\lambda$ without any trade-off.
-However, Eq.~(\ref{tau_R_Lorentizian}) shows that there is a different kind of cost for increasing efficiency (coefficient of performance) and power (cooling rate) of these heat engines (refrigerators).
+We have seen that the efficiency and power of the heat engine regime can be maximized together as function of $\tau$ and $\lambda$ without any trade-off.
+However, Eq.~(\ref{tau_R_Lorentizian}) shows that there is a different kind of cost for increasing efficiency and power (cooling rate) of these thermal machines.
 Namely, the number of copies $\mathfrak{N}$ of the baths required to realize the PReB process with such parameters increases.
 The number of copies $\mathfrak{N}$ is minimum in the continuous-time autonomous limit, $\tau\rightarrow \infty$.
 However, in the absence of a chemical potential difference, there can be no quantum thermal machine in such a limit.
 For $\tau\sim g^{-1}$, where we have found the most efficient QTMs, a much larger value of $\mathfrak{N}$ is needed.
 Moreover, we also need a small value of $\lambda$, which further increases the value of $\mathfrak{N}$.
 Thus, the increase in performance of the heat engine and refrigerator regimes with PReB come at the cost increasing the complexity of realizing such devices at the corresponding parameters.